reversefold/factorio-belt-balancers/README.md

 ![4x4 half](4x4-half-2-belt.gif)

 This happens because the two outer output belts are only fed by a single full belt in this instance.
-The problem is easily fixed by adding two more balancers to the bottom.
+The problem is easily fixed by adding two more Splitters to the bottom.

 ![4x4 half](4x4-full-2-belt.gif)